 Prep Time: 20 Minutes Cook Time: No Cooking Yield: 4 Servings

-- 1/2 Cup Greek Yogurt (Check for Unwanted Additives)
+- 1/2 Cup Plain Greek Yogurt (Made With Milk and Live Active Cultures Only, Check for Unwanted Additives)

 - 1 Tablespoon Fresh Lemon Juice (I Used a Meyer Lemon I Had on Hand)